SoftDev2425/mtogo-exam-repo/readme.md

 ## Docker

-We currently utilize Docker Compose as the container orchestrator (we will into using Docker Swarm or K8), with configuration details available in the [docker-compose.yml](./docker-compose.yml) file.
+We currently utilize Docker Compose as the container orchestrator (we will move over to using Docker Swarm or K8), with configuration details available in the [docker-compose.yml](./docker-compose.yml) file.
 To ensure the containers remain up-to-date, we use Watchtower, which automatically updates containers whenever a new image is pushed to the GitHub Container Registry.
 Watchtower monitors for the latest image versions and seamlessly updates the containers if a new image is available.

 <img src="./imgs/docker_containers.png" alt="Docker Containers" width="100%"/>